 But one New Year’s Eve, I made a casual decision that changed my life.

 I resolved to spend more time learning about photography.
 When I woke up on New Year’s Day and picked up my camera with new-found enthusiasm and determination, everything started to click.

 Every day, for the rest of that year, I immersed myself in the world of photography.
 I started noticing lines, patterns and colors everywhere I went.
 I became obsessed with understanding the intricacies of my camera and mastering how best to utilize light.
 I searched tirelessly for unique and beautiful shots.
 As the year unfolded, opportunities began to appear.
 I began offering portrait building sessions to families, I photographed a small wedding, and I had the privilege of showcasing the work of several charitable human service organizations with my photography.

-It has been eight years since I made that life-changing New Year’s Resolution on December 31, 2010.
+It has been over nine years since I made that life-changing New Year’s Resolution on December 31, 2010.
 Since then, I have photographed hundreds of families in and around the Boston area.
 I have spent countless hours studying and honing my craft and I have learned to look at life from many different angles.
 But most importantly,

 I have discovered there is an element of photography that cannot be taught.

 Being able to find magical moments and connections between family members is an intuitive skill and I feel lucky to have realized this ‘sixth sense’ within myself.
 I am a mother to three young children and I think this enhances my perspective on the importance of capturing fleeting moments in time.
 My goal for every portrait session is to capture the true personality of a family and make images that they will treasure for generations.
 If you are interested in having your family documented, please reach out.
 I would love to hear from you!